 Trade Forex Trading

-How Do I Analyze Charts?
+How Do You Interpret/Analyze Charts?

 How Do I Trade Charts?

 Traders use these charts to identify where to place & open trades.
-From the chart the trader will interpret price movements using technical indicators so as to identify and determine the direction of the trend so as to determine the trade to open - whether a buy or a sell trade.
+From the chart the trader will interpret price movements using indicators so as to identify and determine the direction of the trend so as to determine the trade transaction to open - whether a buy or a sell trade.

 Traders must know how to use charts before they can begin trading forex.